 Pain is an unpleasant sensation and emotional experience linked to tissue damage.
-Its purpose is to allow the body to react and prevent further tissue damage.We feel pain when a signal is sent through nerve fibers to the brain for interpretation.The experience of pain is different for everyone, and there are diff Read more...
+Its purpose is to allow the body to react and prevent further tissue damage.We feel pain when a signal is sent through nerve fibers to the brain for interpretation.The experience of pain is different for everyone Read more...

 Pain is an unpleasant sensation and emotional experience linked to tissue damage.
 Its purpose is to allow the body to react and prevent further tissue damage.We feel pain when a signal is sent through nerve fibers to the brain for interpretation.The experience of pain is different for everyone, and there are different ways of feeling and describing pain.
 This can makes it difficult to define and treat.Pain can be short-term or long-term, it can stay in one place, or it can spread around the body.

 Acute pain is generally intense and short-lived.
 It is the body's way of alerting a person to an injury or localized tissue damage.
 Treating the underlying injury normally resolves this type of pain.
 Acute pain can be further classified into-